 This two-liner is conceptually and logically defective because Keynes never came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010, p.
 12)

 But things get from bad to worse.
-Neither Post Keynesians nor New Keynesians nor Anti-Keynesians have realized Keynes’s logical blunder until this day (2011).
+Neither Post-Keynesians nor New Keynesians nor Anti-Keynesians have realized Keynes’ logical blunder to this day (2011).
 And ― ridiculous to the extreme ― Paul Krugman bases his economic analysis and policy advice still on IS-LM (2014).

-The question of this thread is ‘Do economists understand economies?’ and the unequivocal answer is NO. From the history of economic “thought” is known that economists swallow every brain-dead junk from utility maximization to supply-demand-equilibrium to I=S without turning a hair.
-From all scientific write-offs economists are the worst and this certainly includes you.
+The question of this thread is ‘Do economists understand economies?’ and the unequivocal answer is NO. From the history of economic “thought”, it is known that economists swallow every brain-dead garbage from utility maximization to supply-demand-equilibrium to I=S without turning a hair.
+From all scientific write-offs, economists are the worst and this certainly includes you.

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL

 Kakarot-Handtke, E. (2014).
 Mr. Keynes, Prof. Krugman, IS-LM, and the End of Economics as We Know It.
 SSRN Working Paper Series, 2392856: 1–19.
 URL